agural/notebook-generator/README.md

     [sudo] aptitude install texlive

-## Install
+nodejs

+	[sudo] aptitude install nodejs

+npm

+	[sudo aptitude install npm

+nodejs module `through2`

-    [sudo] npm install -g notebook-generator
+    [sudo] npm install through2

 ## Use

-    notebook-generator dir_codes <output_path>

-example:

-    notebook-generator ./ /tmp/team_reference.pdf
-    notebook-generator ./

-The second one will create a 'notebook.pdf' file in the current directory.

-This is an example in pdf : https://github.com/pin3da/Programming-contest/blob/master/codes/notebook.pdf
+    sh run.sh

+The generated pdf is located at ./gen/notebook.pdf and will be launched automatically (you may need to modify `run.sh` to accommodate your local pdf reader.

 ## Files